'Time of reckoning' as woman journalist groped on air at World Cup

 Days earlier a man accosted Colombian reporter Julieth Gonzalez Theran live on air, kissing her and grabbing her breast.

-Gonzalez Theran, who carried on broadcasting for several minutes, called the incident “sad”, but said the reaction of those who tried to trivialize it on social media had been worse.
+Gonzalez Theran, who carried on broadcasting for several minutes, called the incident “sad”, but said the reaction of those who tried to trivialise it on social media had been worse.

 Women around the world took to social media to talk about their experiences of sexual harassment or abuse last year as part of the #MeToo movement.